Day 7: CSS Toggles with element.classList

 Add a class (your choice) to the body tag:

-tag and re-inspect the element to see howclassList
+bodytag and re-inspect the element to see howclassListandclassNamechanges.
+What do you thinkclassNamerepresents?

 Topic 2: Adding and Removing classes with element.classList